Dean Petrich was born September 15, 1950 in Seattle.

 Dean became a member of the extreme "Zero Garbage Club," refusing to pay

 the mandatory garbage bill because his house produced no garbage.
+Any excess packaging was left at the store where the product was purchased.

 By gathering free wood from city dumpsters, his house was heated by burning